wesayef/ev/README.md

 # Arshedni website
  Extend a helping hand to be the link Between a recent graduate student from high school, and the university , By helping them and guiding them through our volunteer specialists who answer all their queries, also provide sufficient information :
- 1: Overview of majors
+ * Overview of majors
-2: Plan Study
+* Plan Study
-3: Percentage required for admission to this major
+* Percentage required for admission to this major
-4: Functional areas of major
+* Functional areas of major
-5: volunteer specialists
+* volunteer specialists

- to reduce the feeling of being lost when choosing their college path.
+> We aim to reduce the feeling of being lost when the graduate student from high school choose their college path.

 ## language